jhrcook/academic-kickstart/content/academia/education.md

   company_url = "http://hms.harvard.edu"
   location = "Boston, Massachusetts" date_start = "2017-09-01"
-  date_end = ""
+  date_end = "2022-11-21"
-  description = "I am currently pursuing my Ph.D. in computational biology and cancer genetics in the Biological and Biomedical Sciences program at Harvard Medical School."
+  description = "I earned a Ph.D. in computational biology and cancer genetics in the Biological and Biomedical Sciences program at Harvard Medical School."

 [[experience]]
   title = "B.S. in Biochemistry and Molecular Biology"